AsmanyAkter/Weight-Prediction/README.md

-# Weight Prediction by using height and gender.
+# Weight Prediction depends on height and gender.
+# In this prediction, I used Linear Regression model.